-The eigth annual Livable Cities Forum is being hosted in the City of Victoria, British Columbia.
-The Forum is a boutique national event widely known for its interactive, high-caliber sessions and diverse speakers on climate action in Canada.
+The eighth annual Livable Cities Forum: Building Better Communities through Resilience is being hosted by the City of Victoria in partnership with ICLEI Canada, SHIFT Collaborative, and ACT (the Adaptation to Climate Change Team), SFU.
+The Forum is a boutique national event widely known for its high-caliber interactive sessions and diverse speakers on climate change action in Canada.

 We hope you will join us at what is sure to be an exciting and inspiring event.

 Not only a hub for knowledge sharing and networking on local resilience, the Forum also represents a preliminary milestone of the Adaptation Changemakers project delivered by ICLEI and funded through the Federation of Canadian Municipalities’ Climate Adaptation Partner Grants available through FCMs Municipalities for Climate Innovation Program (MCIP).
 MCIP, delivered by FCM and funded by the Government of Canada, is a five-year, $75-million program designed to support and encourage municipalities to reduce greenhouse gas emissions and adapt to climate change.
 The Adaptation Changemakers Project has brought together 8 communities from across the country to develop locally relevant climate change adaptation strategies.
 Join us in St. John’s to network with these participating communities and learn from them about their adaptation achievements thus far.